JamesB0010/KnightlyKnockout/README.md

     * Other files (such as gitignore, readme, package.json etc...)
     * node_modules/
         * libraries imported by npm
+    * images/
+        * profile picture images of signed up accounts
+    * ServerRescources/Sounds/BackgroundMusic/
+          * Contains background music to be served to the clients
     * Presentation/
         * GamePresentation.pptx
     * public/